mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 }
 ```

-This adds a form on the `Article` show page that creates a new comment, by calling the `db { em.persist(comment) }` code.
+This adds a form on the `Article` show page that creates a new comment, by calling the `comment.save()` code.

 Once we have made the new comment, we need to stay on the page of the original article.
 That's why there is no
 `navigate` call in the `createComment()` function.
 However, since the page does not reload (remember we use the single-page-framework),
-we need to do that ourselves.
+we need to refresh the comments ourselves.
 See the `comments` label?
 We will populate this label with a html-formatted list of all comments.
 This exactly is done by the `refreshComments()` function.

 Now you can add articles and comments to your blog and have them show up in the right places.

 ![Create and List Comments](images/comments_create_list.png)

-> **Note:** in the `refreshComments()` we need to re-fetch the article, in order to get the fresh list of `comments`.
-Otherwise,
+> **Note:** in the `refreshComments()` the `getAll()` function will re-fetch the fresh list of `comments`; the comments are not cached
-we would simply display an empty list over and over again, since the `comments` field is lazily loaded and cached afterwards.
+in the `Article.comments` field.
+If you need to access the comment list multiple times, it is best to store the list of comments
+into a variable.

 ## 7 Refactoring